ktiurev/plaquette/docs/quickstart.rst

 now, you have two options to run your circuit locally.

 ``"clifford"``
-   which is a simple, hackable tableau-based simulator for Clifford circuits that trades speed for simplicity.
+   which is a simple, hackable Pauli frame and tableau-based simulator for Clifford circuits that trades speed for simplicity.

 ``"stim"``